nextgis/docs_ngmobile/source/intro.rst

 Hardware and software requirements
 -------------------------------------

-To launch NextGIS Mobile you need a device (smartphone, tablet, etc.) with :term: `Android` 2.2 or higher.
+To launch NextGIS Mobile you need a device (smartphone, tablet, etc.) with :term:`Android` 4.4 or higher.

 To be able to use all NextGIS Mobile features the device should have the following hardware: